sophiaski/MIDS/Data Engineering/GCP-Lyft-SQL/README.md

     FROM
       `bigquery-public-data.san_francisco.bikeshare_trips`'
 ```
+  * Answer:
 |    MinStartDate     |    MaxStartDate     |
 | ------------------- | ------------------- |
 | 2013-08-29 09:08:00 | 2016-08-31 23:48:00 |

-  * How many bikes are there?
+- How many bikes are there?
+  * SQL query:
 ```sql
 bq query --use_legacy_sql=false '
     SELECT